Petite (5ft), Asian female traveling solo for the first time. I'm thinking of visiting Istanbul and nearby areas in mid Sep. Is it safe?

 Other than places in Istanbul, you can have a trip to Pamukkale (in Denizli city), and Cappadocia/Urgup.

 Here is a list of feautred destinations:

 Have a nice trip... about 6 years ago

 Hey Tufriel.
 I like giving topics to my trips.
 It make them more meaningful, also covers my destinations in a scope of manner.
 I learned it from my architect friend.
 In case of an architect, they have topics like conquering building parts.
 Such as doors, public spaces, primary schools.

 By this way, they can locate places on map easily. and sugestions can be more helpful.

 Do you have topic(s)? over 5 years ago

 Istanbul is safe for female travelers.
 Of course you have to take the standard precautions of not accepting invitations from strangers, however polite and charming.
 Apart from the obligatory Blue Mosque and Aya Sofia, I would definitely recommend the Bosphorus cruise, street life on Istiklal Caddesi and a trip to the Asian part of Uskudar for a look at Istanbul's more conservative.
-Have fun in this great city and it's wonderful people. about 5 years ago
+Have fun in this great city and it's wonderful people. over 5 years ago

 Turkey is my favourite country - don't miss out on Cappadocia when you visit!

 Above tips are great, but also make sure you dress conservatively - ie cover your knees, maybe even your elbows, and don't wear anything too tight (and carry a scarf to cover your head when you go into a mosque).
 You'll blend in better and show respect for Turkish culture.